holoviz/panel/doc/how_to/interactivity/index.md

 # Make your component interactive

-This section will help you add interactivity to your applications and workflow.
+This section will help you add interactivity to your applications and exploratory workflows.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2

-:::{grid-item-card} {octicon}`zap;2.5em;sd-mr-1 sd-animate-grow50` Make your functions interactive
+:::{grid-item-card} {octicon}`zap;2.5em;sd-mr-1 sd-animate-grow50` Add interactivity to a function
 :link: bind_function
 :link-type: doc

-How to bind functions to widgets to make them interactive
+Discover how to bind widgets to a function to add interactivity.
 :::

-:::{grid-item-card} {octicon}`zap;2.5em;sd-mr-1 sd-animate-grow50` Bind a parameter to a component
+:::{grid-item-card} {octicon}`package-dependencies;2.5em;sd-mr-1 sd-animate-grow50` Add reactivity to components
 :link: bind_component
 :link-type: doc

-How to bind parameters and bound functions on components
+Discover how to bind parameters, widgets, and bound functions to components.
 :::

-:::{grid-item-card} {octicon}`zap;2.5em;sd-mr-1 sd-animate-grow50` Make interactive data workflows
+:::{grid-item-card} {octicon}`workflow;2.5em;sd-mr-1 sd-animate-grow50` Build reactive data pipelines
 :link: hvplot_interactive
 :link-type: doc